evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Evidently Metric**: `RecCasesTable`

-This visual Metric shows the list of recommendations for the specified user IDs ('user_ids: List').
+This visual Metric shows the list of recommendations for the specified user IDs (`user_ids: List`).
 If you do not pass the list of IDs, Evidently will choose 5 random ones.

 You can optionally specify:
-* The number of training items in the user history to display ('train_item_num')
+* The number of training items in the user history to display (`train_item_num`)
-* Whether you’d like to additionally include the values of specific features in the table ('display_features: List')
+* Whether you’d like to additionally include the values of specific features in the table (`display_features: List`)
-* The number of items recommended for user to display ('item_num')
+* The number of items recommended for user to display (`item_num`)

 # Score Distribution (Entropy)